anshugarg15/Snippets/README.md

             * POS_bi-LSTM.pb
             * POS_biLSTM.ipynb

-Here we tried to implement Chunking, POS Tagging and NER(Named Entity Recognition) using RNN(Recurrent Neural netwrork) and Bi-lstm (Bi directional LSTM).
+Here we tried to implement Chunking, POS Tagging and NER(Named Entity Recognition) using RNN(Recurrent Neural netwrork) and Bi-LSTM (Bi-directional LSTM).

 ## Chunking:

 **Chunking** is a process of extracting phrases from unstructured text, which means analyzing a sentence to identify the constituents(Noun Groups, Verbs, verb groups, etc.)

+### Implementation :

+* First we splitted the whole dataset into training, testing and validation sets.

+* Then we implemented the RNN and biLSTM models using python inbuilt libraries and then plotted the models.

 ### Result :
 * Using RNN we got **98.37%** accuracy and using Bi-LSTM we got **98.62%** accuracy.